MahmoudMabrok/android-youtubeExtractor/README.md

 }
 ```

-`videos` is a map of available media files for one YouTube video, accessible by their itag value.
+`files` is a map of available media files for one YouTube video, accessible by their itag value.
 For further info about itags and their associated formats refer to: [Wikipedia - YouTube Quality and formats](http://en.wikipedia.org/wiki/YouTube#Quality_and_formats).